 On 16 March 2021, AboitizPower issued fixed-rate bonds (the "2021 First Tranche Bonds"), with an aggregate amount of ₱4 bn and an oversubscription option ₱4 bn which was fully exercised.
 The 2021 First Tranche Bonds have an interest rate of 3.8224% per annum and are maturing on 16 March 2026.
 Interest shall be paid quarterly in arrear on March 16, June 16, September 16, and December 16 of each year, commencing on June 16, 2021, until and including the maturity date.
 The 2021 First Tranche Bonds were issued in scripless form in minimum denominations of ₱50,000 each, and in multiples of ₱10,000 thereafter.
-The 2021 First Tranche Bonds earlier received the highest possible rating of "PRS Aaa" from the Philippine Rating Services Corporation and AboitizPower intends to list them with the Philippine Dealing & Exchange Corporation (PDEx).
+The 2021 First Tranche Bonds earlier received the highest possible rating of "PRS Aaa" from the Philippine Rating Services Corporation and AboitizPower intends to list them with PDEx.

-Remaining tranches of debt securities under AboitizPower's shelf registration may be issued from time to time over the next three years, subject to market conditions and AboitizPower's funding requirements.
+Remaining tranches of debt securities under AboitizPower's shelf registration may be issued from time to time over the next three years following the date on which the Debt Securities Program is rendered effective, subject to market conditions and AboitizPower's funding requirements.

-AboitizPower appointed BDO Capital & Investment Corporation, BPI Capital Corporation, China Bank Capital Corporation and First Metro Investment Corporation as Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners; and BDO - Unibank, Inc. - Trust and Investments Group as the Trustee.
-Philippine Depository & Trust Corp.
-(PDTC) is the Registrar and Paying Agent of the 2021 First Tranche Bonds.
+AboitizPower appointed BDO Capital & Investment Corporation, BPI Capital Corporation, China Bank Capital Corporation and First Metro Investment Corporation as joint issue managers, joint lead underwriters, and joint bookrunners; and BDO - Unibank, Inc. - Trust and Investments Group as the Trustee.
+PDTC is the registrar and paying agent of the 2021 First Tranche Bonds.

-The 2021 First Tranche Bonds constitute the direct, unconditional, unsecured and unsubordinated Peso denominated obligations of AboitizPower and shall rank pari passu and ratably without any preference or priority amongst themselves and at least pari passu in priority of payment with all other present and future unsecured and unsubordinated obligations of the Issuer, other than (i) obligations preferred by the law, (ii) any obligation incurred by AboitizPower pursuant to Section 4.1 (k) of the trust agreement for the 2020 Bonds or as may be allowed therein, and (iii) other Indebtedness or obligations disclosed by the Issuer to the Trustee as of the relevant issue date.
+The 2021 First Tranche Bonds constitute the direct, unconditional, unsecured and unsubordinated Peso denominated obligations of AboitizPower and shall rank pari passu and ratably without any preference or priority amongst themselves and at least pari passu in priority of payment with all other present and future unsecured and unsubordinated obligations of the Issuer, other than (i) obligations preferred by the law, (ii) any obligation incurred by AboitizPower pursuant to Section 4.1 (k) of the trust agreement for the 2021 First Tranche Bonds or as may be allowed therein, and (iii) other indebtedness or obligations disclosed by the Issuer to the trustee as of the relevant issue date.

 Transfers of the 2021 First Tranche Bonds shall be coursed through PDTC as Registrar.
-Transfer and/or settlement of the 2020 Bonds shall be performed in accordance with the PDTC rules and procedures to be set by the Issuer and Registrar.
+Transfer and/or settlement of the 2021 First Tranche Bonds shall be performed in accordance with the PDTC rules and procedures to be set by the Issuer and registrar.